July 30, 2020

 Netflix is rolling out seven Black sitcoms from the 1990s and early 2000s on its service in the coming months: “Sister Sister,” “Moesha,” “The Parkers,” “Girlfriends,” “The Game,” “One on One” and “Half & Half.”

-“These shows made us laugh, and cry, and sing along with those catchy theme songs,” wrote Bradley Edwards, manager, content acquisition, and Jasmyn Lawson, manager, Strong Black Lead, in a company blog.
+“These shows made us laugh, and cry, and sing along with those catchy theme songs,” wrote Bradley Edwards, manager of content acquisition, and Jasmyn Lawson, manager of Strong Black Lead, in a company blog.
 “And mostly importantly, we felt like we saw ourselves on screen — in some cases for the very first time.
 Every week we were able to tune in to see people, families and friends that looked like us and characters whose everyday ups and downs reflected Black life in an authentic way.”

 The shows have been on top of members’ wish lists, they wrote.

 “From the first days of Strong Black Lead in February 2018, our comment sections have been filled with members asking about this kind of classic Black content,” they wrote.
 “So we worked with our content team to make it happen — starting in 2019 with classic Black films like Love & Basketball, B*A*P*S, and Love Jones.
 The conversation on social media was larger than we could have ever anticipated.
 And once we had the wish list of series from our members, we were excited to discover they were available.

 “We want to give each its due so we’re staggering the release of these beloved series to ensure our members have time to enjoy them.”